 In the few days before the test, do a review of the skills and concepts in which you are strong.
 Be confident as you review everything that you know — and remember that confident feeling as you take the test.

-There are plenty of free resources, like practice tests, available out there.
+There are plenty of test prep resources available out there.
 Be sure to use those resources to practice and review well in advance of the test, as well as to remind yourself in the time closer to your actual test date.
-The free practice tests for the SAT, ACT, and PSAT available here at Peterson’s are perfect for this purpose.
+Check out practice tests for the SAT, ACT, and PSAT available here at Peterson’s are perfect for this purpose.